 Record/archive, stream online, and/or distribute to in-house screens or overflow areas

-- Are you interested in a standard definition or high definition video system?
+Are you upgrading an existing standard definition video system?

 The size of the facility and the size of your budget will help determine the number of cameras you will need.
 With the pan, tilt and zoom functions of the GOHD400 cameras, a one-camera system for a church may be satisfactory.
 The use of more than one camera requires the additional need for a video selector/mixer.